Experiential learning resources for the innovative educator

 Step 2: Develop Personal Learning Plans

-This senior experience is very personal, meaning each student will go on their own journey.
+This senior project that is facilitated through senior seminars is very personal, meaning each student will go on their own journey.
 They will follow their own interests and develop goals that are unique to them.
 Therefore, you need to personalize learning.

 My senior experience includes a senior-specific personal learning plan.
-Developing their personal learning plans will be the first action taken in the senior experience process after the project introduction.
+Developing their personal learning plans will be the first action taken in the senior seminar after the project introduction.
 You might dive into this immediately after the intro, or wait a week or so.
 It depends on your schedule.
-But the personal learning plan should be filled out before moving onto the other senior experience components such as the career exploration project-based learning experience.
+But the personal learning plan should be filled out before moving onto the other senior seminar components such as the career exploration project-based learning experience.
 These are the steps I take:

 Step 3: Introducing 21st-Century Skills